 1 CDSR (Jat Kana R et al, 2018) compared anti-IgE therapy to placebo or other therapies for ABPA in CF patients.
 Authors considered all doses of anti-IgE therapy in the review.
 People with CF and ABPA (diagnosed using the Rosenberg-Patterson criteria, Nelson’s criteria, Greenberger’s criteria or the Cystic Fibrosis Foundation Consensus Criteria) were included.
 No limit to age or disease severity for participants were included in the review.
 Only one study enrolling 14 participants was eligible for inclusion in the review.
 The double-blind study compared a daily dose of 600 mg omalizumab or placebo along with twice daily itraconazole and oral corticosteroids, with a maximum daily dose of 400 mg.
 Treatment lasted six months, but the study was terminated prematurely and complete data were not available.
 There is lack of evidence for the efficacy and safety of anti-IgE (omalizumab) therapy in people with CF and allergic bronchopulmonary aspergillosis.

-Recently (Nové-Josserand R et al, 2017) 32 case reports (11 children and 21 adults) from a retrospective multicenter observational French study were evaluated in the context of ABPA.
+Previously (Nové-Josserand R et al, 2017) 32 cases (11 children and 21 adults) from a retrospective multicenter observational French study were evaluated in the context of ABPA.
 One year of omalizumab therapy did not show any significant difference regarding lung function, BMI, or the number of patients receiving oral corticosteroids.
 Five patients were able to discontinue corticosteroids during follow-up and nine patients were able to reduce their daily dose.